 For example a conversion pixel for Google Ads would be handled this way:

-What are the compliance obligations for different cookie typologies?
+Compliance obligations for different cookie typologies

 We’ve prepared a table (Italian only) to better understand which categories of cookies require the banner, preemptive consent, notification to the appropriate regulatory body and so on.